danielplohmann/danielplohmann.github.io/_posts/2018-04-18-upgrading-apiscout.md

  * Avg number of APIs represented in ApiVector: 100.053 (82.258% coverage)
  * Avg ApiVector length (compressed): 92.438 bytes
  * Compression Rate (vs. 172 bytes uncompressed): 1.86x

+ So given that the whole content in the vector can be recovered, that's pretty cool.

 ### Okay, but how can I use this?